(513) 489-1616 Main number

 IMPORTANT MESSAGE OCTOBER 2017

 After nearly 75 years of helping to build families through adoption, Adoption Connection will no longer accept new client adoptive families or make new adoption placements.
-We will complete all pending adoptions and will continue to assist clients as needed with guidance and information, refer birth parents to our waiting families, and provide post-adoption services.
+We will complete all pending adoptions and will assist clients as needed with guidance and information, refer birth parents to our waiting families, and continue to provide post-adoption services.

 This was a difficult, but necessary, decision that involved a number of considerations.